mtopala002/Super_Integer/README.md

 # Super_Integer

 This library provides a solution for the limited space for storing integers in C++.
 The library uses string to represent integers.
+It does the same function of the Big Integer Library.
 Here is the a list of the functions included:

 1) string absol(string a): this one returns the absolute value of a
 2) bool isbigger(string a, string b): returns true if a is bigger than b, and false otherwise.